-#3 Keep up your housework and routines
+4. Keep up your housework and routines

 Keep on top of laundry, the dishes, hoovering and so on so there isn’t a build-up of dirty clothes or unwashed dishes.
-Set yourself up with some routines to make sure your home runs smoothly with minimal effort.
+Set yourself up with some simple household routines to make sure your home runs smoothly with minimal effort.

 Delegate chores to everyone in the house so everyone does their bit and there’s less pressure on you.
 After all, you’re not the only one who makes the mess so why should you be the only one to clear it up!

-Blank space is good!
+Space is good!
 Whether it’s on a wall, the floor, a shelf, a table top, your calendar, don’t be tempted to fill a space just because it’s bare.